 When a sudden illness or accident leaves you temporarily unable to work, you may be at risk of losing your salary or income.
 Short-term disability insurance is designed to provide financial support when you are unable to work for a covered disability.
 This type of coverage may not be restricted to workplace accidents – you're covered even if you have an accident at home or require time off to manage a covered illness or health condition.
 Read on to learn how short-term disability insurance works and the benefits it offers.

-Short-term disability insurance pays out a portion of your income while you’re sick or injured to protect you from a potential loss of income while you rest and recover.
+Short-term disability insurance is a supplemental insurance policy that pays out a portion of your income while you’re sick or injured to protect you from a potential loss of income while you recover.
 While the exact plan or process may differ based on your insurance provider, Aflac allows you to apply for short-term disability insurance through your employer.
 Premiums are deducted from your paycheck, and you’ll receive benefits for any covered illness or injury that occurs at work or otherwise.

-Disabilities covered may be subject to the insurer's limitations and exclusions, but the payouts can be used in any way you want.
+Disabilities covered by short-term disability insurance may be subject to the insurer's limitations and exclusions, but the payouts can be used in any way you want.
 You may receive monthly or weekly payments depending on the coverage.

 Every insurance company will have their own list of events and disabilities that are covered or excluded.